NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ### Frontends contribution to the web's environmental footprint

-Due to the sheer number of user devices, studies ([Estimating Digital Emissions](https://sustainablewebdesign.org/estimating-digital-emissions/), [Environmental footprint of the digital world](https://www.greenit.fr/environmental-footprint-of-the-digital-world/)) estimate that user devices have larger environmental impact than both the network and the data centers.
-And networks have a greater impact than data centers.
+Due to the sheer number of user devices, studies (such as [Estimating Digital Emissions](https://sustainablewebdesign.org/estimating-digital-emissions/) and [Environmental footprint of the digital world](https://www.greenit.fr/environmental-footprint-of-the-digital-world/)) estimate that user devices have larger environmental impact than both networks and data centers, and that networks have a greater impact than data centers.

-This means that frontend developers have the power and the responsibility to reduce the environmental impact of the web.
+This means that frontend developers have both the power and the responsibility to reduce the environmental impact of the web.

 <figure id="figure-emissions-breakdown">
     <img